d1820/proto-attributor/vscode/README.md

 ProtoAttributor is an open source Visual Studio extension that can manage the appropriate attributes on a class to support ProtoBuf.
-It currently supports ProtoContract, ProtoMember, ProtoIgnore, DataContract, DataMember, IgnoreDataMemeber attributes.
+It currently supports ProtoContract, ProtoMember, ProtoIgnore, DataContract, DataMember, IgnoreDataMember attributes.
 This extension lets you Add, Reorder, and Remove ProtoBuf attributes from a class.
 This works in conjunction with the [protobuf-net](https://github.com/protobuf-net/protobuf-net) 3.0+ Nuget package